A student enrolling at SFCC should be aware of the college’s policies, procedures and options regarding course enrollment.

-To be eligible for consideration of Incomplete “I” as a grade, a student must have completed more than 60 percent of the required coursework.
-The faculty member and the student will both sign the Support Document for Entry of Incomplete grade, attaching supporting documentation of the extenuating circumstance whenever possible.
+To be eligible for consideration of Incomplete “I” as a grade, a student must have completed no less than 60 percent of the required coursework.
+Departments may have more stringent requirements for how much of a course must be completed to be eligible for an “I”.
+The faculty member and the student will both sign the Support Document for Entry of Incomplete Grade, attaching supporting documentation of the extenuating circumstance whenever possible.
 This documentation must be filed with the Registrar’s Office, Room 203.

 If the required work is not completed by the agreed-upon deadline, which cannot exceed one year (12 months) from the published end of the semester in which the grade was assigned, the incomplete grade “I” automatically is changed to an F grade.